Fisher Information based Stochastic Gradient Ascent for Online Learning of Dirichlet Process Mixture and Theory: Introduction

 \uline{DPM:} In the context of BNP such as DPM, there is a distinction of online vs offline DPM.
 The online DPM originates from the Chinese restaurant process while the offline DPM is represented using a Stick-breaking process.
 The online approach \cite{Kulis2012,broderick2013streaming} starts with a single cluster and for each new sample, it makes a decision whether or not to introduce a new cluster.
 On the other hand, the offline approach \cite{Blei2006,Kurihara2009} starts with a near infinite \# of clusters.
 For each step towards convergence, it prune off ineffective clusters and finds the optimal \# of clusters to represent the entire dataset.

-\uline{VI:} In the context of VI, the online approach can either refer to ones that use sequential processes of VI to adapt to streaming data \cite{broderick2013streaming,sato2001online,fan2016online} or those which rely on noisy estimates with decreasing stepsize \cite{Hoffman2013}.
+\uline{VI:} In the context of VI, the online approach can either refer to ones that use sequential processes of VI to adapt to streaming data \cite{broderick2013streaming,sato2001online,fan2016online,Hoffman2013}.
 The offline approach mainly refers to traditional VI that runs on the entire dataset.
 The closed form coordinate ascent \cite{Blei2006,fan2013variational,ma2014bayesian} is such a case.

 \uline{SGA:} Yet in the optimization of stochastic gradient, the notion of online vs offline learning would totally differ from the above two contexts.
 The well known online learners are Adam \cite{kingma2014adam}, Adagrad \cite{duchi2011adaptive,patacchiola2017head}, RMSprop and etc. These techniques are rarely found in BNP or VI setting.
 The offline approach in stochastic gradient refers to batch gradient ascent where the entire training dataset is used.